tkdaj/react-validated-form/README.md

 `import { validatedForms } from '@tkdaj/react-validated-form';`
 `// important!
 You must use the name 'validatedForms' when adding it to your store otherwise the ValidatedReduxForm component won't be able to update the proper values`

+In the case of both redux and non-redux forms you should store the form field's values and set their onChange like normal.
+See src/Demo/ReduxFormDemo.tsx or src/Demo/StandardFormDemo.tsx for more information.